dhafindzahin/frontendmentor-intro-component-with-signup-form-master/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Receive an error message when the `form` is submitted if:
 - Any `input` field is empty.
 The message for this error should say *"[Field Name] cannot be empty"*
 - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
 The message for this error should say *"Looks like this is not an email"*

+#### Extra challenge

+- Password need to be a minimal of 8 character

 ### Links
 - [Solution URL](https://www.frontendmentor.io/solutions/resposive-form-using-flexbox-IeNRcDvlFP)